Skip to main content

 To be eligible for the Fulbright Distinguished Awards in Teaching Research Program, the applicant must:

-• reside in the U.S. the United States, a U.S. territory, or a school associated with the Department of Defense Education Activity;
+• be a U.S. citizen who resides in the United States, a U.S. territory, or who works on a campus within the Department of Defense Education Activity (DoDEA).

-• have had a minimum of three years of full-time instructional experience in a U.S. K-12 educational institution or school district;
+• have a minimum of three years of full-time instructional experience in a U.S. K-12 educational institution.

 • NOT be enrolled in a PhD program during the time frame they are proposing to take part in the Fulbright Program.